daraghs-code/Machine-Learning-Methods-to-Predict-Wheat-Type-from-Kernel-Information/README.md

 # prepare a hyperparameter grid
 # note that __ can be used to specify the name of a hyperparameter for a specific element in a pipeline
-# note also that this is not an exhaustive list of the hyperparameter of RandomForestClassifier and their possible values
+# note also that this is not an exhaustive list of the hyperparameters of RandomForestClassifier and their possible values
 param_grid = {
     'rf__n_estimators' : [10,20,30],
     'rf__max_depth': [2, 4, 6, 8]